DimaZeland/Java-Software-Engineer/05-HTTP-Servlets/http-servlets-starter/README.md

 ## HTTP Servlets Starter
 A web application built on a layered architecture and using the MVC design pattern under the control of the Apache Tomcat web server.
 The project showing the basics of working with the HTTP protocol, using XML, HTML, JSON data formats, blocking I/O (java.nio package), JSP.
-The project use PostgreSQL database, JDBC API, Apache Maven build system.
+The project use Lombok library, PostgreSQL database, JDBC API, Apache Maven build system.